 Whatever choices you make, I want you to be sure that you have considered all your options and even thought about the opportunity cost of spending your money on certain things.
 Opportunity cost being, if I spent my money on X, then that means I can’t spend it on Y, and it will impact us in this specific way.

-Thank the heavens for your good fortune, or thank yourselves for your hard work, and now start the exciting part of thinking of all the possibilities!
+Thank the heavens for your good fortune, or thank yourselves for your hard work, and now start the exciting part of thinking of all the possibilities that are open to you due to this newfound wealth!
 Have fun!